vamsiareti/assignment2-Areti/AboutMe.md

 > Expansion of a determinant  in a row or column: let the matrix M have elements mij.
 The first index describes the row number, the second the column number.

-> M's determinant is a sum of the elements of any single row each multiplied by a factor.
-What factor?

 [Linear Algebra - Gaussian Elimination] (https://ocw.mit.edu/ans7870/18/18.013a/textbook/HTML/chapter04/section03.html)

 ```